alexk99/the_router/bras/bras_howto_eng.md

 Examples of L2/L3 subscribers sessions will be described below.

-L2/L3 subscriber session is not a kind of VIF and they it's required any IP configuration steps such as a route creation or assigning an ip address.
+L2/L3 subscriber's sessions are not a kind of VIF and they are not required any IP configuration steps such as a route creation or assigning an ip address.

-L2/L3 subsriber sessions belong to a VIF, therefore in order to create them the special flag should added to a VIF creation command.
+L2/L3 subscriber sessions belong to a VIF, therefore in order to create them, the special flag should be added to a VIF creation command.
 To allow the router to create L2 subscriber sessions the "l2_subs" flag should be used.
 To allow the router to create L3 subscriber sessions the "l3_subs" flag should be used.